IlarionHalushka/ilarionhalushka.github.io/_posts/2021-07-07-How-To-Make-Developers-Perform.markdown

 * Make them set estimates.
 * Make them feel heroes who are saving the world.
 * Set as many and as tight deadlines as possible.
-* Find an exemplary employee and mention him as an example.
+* Find an exemplary employee/team and mention him as an example.
 * Mention that users are struggling and waiting for the feature/fix asap.